misky530/distill/docs/devpost-draft.md

 ## How we built it

-**Built during this hackathon (v3):**
 - A **multi-model LLM orchestration layer**: DeepSeek and Kimi generate in parallel on the same transcript, with Doubao acting as an independent judge that scores both outputs on coverage, structure, and factuality before picking a winner
 - **End-to-end Bilibili ingestion pipeline**: paste a video URL, and the system downloads the audio (yt-dlp), transcribes it via a cloud ASR API (SiliconFlow, running the SenseVoiceSmall model), and feeds the transcript straight into the LLM router — no manual transcript copy-pasting required
-- New **Next.js 15 (App Router)** frontend with TypeScript, covering both direct-text input and URL-based ingestion in a single interface
+- A **Next.js 15 (App Router)** frontend with TypeScript, covering both direct-text input and URL-based ingestion in a single interface

-**Also part of this hackathon's submission:**
-- Production deployment via Docker Compose on a dedicated server, exposed through an frp tunnel + nginx reverse proxy on Alibaba Cloud ECS — solving a no-public-IP constraint without requiring a cloud load balancer
-- Verified end-to-end: domain → nginx → frp tunnel → containerized app, confirmed working in production before submission
+- All three models run through a single unified gateway (Volcano Ark), differentiated only by model parameter — simplifying key management for a solo-maintained project
+- Deployed on a dedicated server via Docker Compose

 ## Challenges we ran into

 - **Silent data corruption from an unstable CDN edge**: our video-to-audio pipeline would occasionally report a successful download — correct exit code, plausible file size — while the actual audio was a truncated 5-second stub instead of the full lecture.
 The failure mode wasn't a crash; it was confidently wrong data.
 We added a post-download duration check (via ffprobe) with an automatic retry that deliberately switches download strategy on each attempt, plus explicit cache invalidation so retries don't just re-serve the same bad file.
 The bigger lesson: "the process exited 0" is not the same guarantee as "the data is correct," and any pipeline ingesting third-party media needs a validation step that's independent of the tool's own success signal.
 - **Mermaid rendering reliability**: LLMs love generating invalid graph syntax.
 Constraining output to a strict tree structure dramatically reduced render failures.
 - **Prompt structure vs. content diversity**: forcing a fixed What/Why/How template degraded quality on general-purpose videos; we switched to adaptive structuring based on content type.
-- **Wiring up a no-public-IP deployment**: getting the domain → nginx → frp tunnel → container chain working end-to-end required tracing through each hop individually (DNS, TLS termination, tunnel registration, local port binding) since a failure at any layer looks the same from the outside — "the site doesn't load."

 ## What we learned

 Shipping an AI product solo means the bottleneck is rarely the model — it's orchestration, output reliability, and the unglamorous edges of third-party integrations.
 The hardest bugs weren't in our own logic; they were in trusting that an external system (a CDN, a download tool's caching behavior) did what it claimed.
 Building defensively — validating outputs instead of just trusting exit codes — turned out to matter more than getting the LLM prompts exactly right on the first try.
 Prompt engineering is empirical: measure, don't assume.
-And even a simple deployment chain (nginx → tunnel → container) needs each hop verified individually, since a break anywhere in it just looks like "the site is down" from the outside.

 ## What's next